Sangza/nftbridge/README.md

 And of course Bridge itself is open source with a [public repository](https://github.com/Sangza/nftbridge) on GitHub.
-For a live preview of the Bridge DApp visit this [website]( https://bridgee-a3ae8.web.app).
+For a live preview of the Bridge DApp visit this [website]( https://bridgee-a3ae8.web.app). our website is currently having issues please run app locally on a localhost

-Incase the website is not rendering deploy app by press F5
+Incase the website is not rendering deploy app by pressing F5